Welcome to UBC – A Place of Mind.

 A full Flipside burger menu and menu options is available here.

-Grand Noodle Emporium: Replaces Moon Chinese food in the SUB.
+AVOID – Grand Noodle Emporium: This UBC Chinese food replaces Moon Chinese food in the (old) SUB.
 The Grand Noodle Emporium serves Pan Asian Cuisine which includes classic Chinese take-out, noodles including ramen, Southeast Asian food, and Thai food (Pad Thai + Thai Curry).
+It’s a little bit of everything Asian.

 Price: $ => $9 for BBQ Pork Fried Rice